-As of December 31, 2015, we had three debt investments in two portfolio companies that were on non-accrual status including two debt investments in one portfolio company that were more than 90 days past due.
+As of December 31, 2016, we had five debt investments in four portfolio companies that were more than 90 days past due (two of which were in the oil and gas industry), including three debt investments in two portfolio companies that were on non-accrual status.
+As of December 31, 2016, we had three investments in two portfolio companies that were on non-accrual status.
+These three investments on non-accrual status comprised approximately 0.2% of the total investment portfolio at fair value and 0.8% of the total investment portfolio at cost.
 Each of these portfolio companies experienced a significant decline in credit quality raising doubt regarding our ability to collect the principal and interest contractually due.
-Given the credit deterioration, we have recognized no interest income on two of the three non-accrual debt investments during the year ended December 31, 2015.
-For the other non-accrual debt investment, an allowance of \$196,000 was booked for the interest income recognized during the three months ended December 31, 2015.
+Given the credit deterioration, we ceased accruing interest income on the non-accrual debt investments and wrote off any previously accrued interest deemed uncollectable.
+There was no allowance recorded for the year ended December 31, 2016.